9fevrier/algorith-levenshtein/README.md

-# algorithm-levenstein
+# algorithm-levenshtein
-A light Java implementation of the Levenstein algorithm
+A light Java implementation of the Levenshtein algorithm